ATG MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

 In order to identify and mitigate areas of risk in respect of modern slavery and human trafficking in our supply chain, we have primarily focussed on operations managed from our UK offices.
-This process has included an analysis of our supply chain, a review of our internal business processes and an analysis of the third parties that we currently contract with, and this year, we have developed and improved upon our systems which help us to identify and assess potential modern slavery risk areas within our supply chain.
+This process has included an analysis of our supply chain, a review of our internal business processes and an analysis of the third parties that we currently contract with.
+We continue to monitor and strengthen our systems which helps us to identify and assess potential modern slavery risk areas within our supply chain.
+Our systems help us to:

 In addition to our whistleblowing policy, our ATG Code of Conduct and modern slavery and human trafficking policy set out our expectations of our staff’s conduct and set out their ethical and legal obligations.
-As these are some of our key policies, they have also been added to our employee handbook.
+As these are some of our key policies, they are included in our employee handbook and are a permanent fixture on our intranet.

 OUR EFFECTIVENESS IN COMBATING SLAVERY AND HUMAN TRAFFICKING